hariharan-m/EC504/LSH/Readme.md

 Functions in Class LSH

     __init__(self, *args, **kwargs )
-        Get the keywords and initialize the variables and dictiionaries.
+        Get the keywords and initialize the variables and dictionaries.

         Keyword Arguments:
             datafile: data_for_lsh.csv